 conf/bookkeeper.conf configuration file.
 The most important aspect of configuring each bookie is ensuring that the

-zkServers parameter is set to the connection string for the Pulsar cluster's local ZooKeeper.
+zkServers parameter is set to the connection string for the local ZooKeeper of Pulsar cluster.

-You can start up a bookie in two ways: in the foreground or as a background daemon.
+You can start a bookie in two ways: in the foreground or as a background daemon.

-To start up a bookie in the foreground, use the
+To start a bookie in the background, use the

-You can verify that the bookie is working properly using the
+You can verify that the bookie works properly using the

 bookiesanity command for the BookKeeper shell: